 - Solid water pressure in the shower.
 Honestly, I think this is one of the most under appreciated things in life.
 Weak showers are just unacceptable.

 - The satisfaction you feel after doing laundry.
-Don't know if it's because I'm proud of the fact I haven't fucked it up, or it amuses me that everyone tells me I have to separate my whites and darks and I don't
+Don't know if it's because I'm proud of the fact I haven't fucked it up, or it amuses me that everyone tells me I have to separate my whites and darks and I don't and I truly enjoy small rebellions like that.
+(Nothing traumatizing has ever happened to my clothes -- they are either very durable or I've just been lucky)

 - When you make eye contact with a complete stranger and can smile and acknowledge each other's existence.
 This happened to me today walking across the street, some random person and I recognized the presence of another human being and smiled at each other.
 It makes me super sad when I think that people just walk around absorbed in their own worlds, with either their iPod or cell phone permanently attached to their heads.
 There's this quote from the movie "Waking Life" that I like: